script-wizards/oracle/README.md

 You can run `oracle` with no arguments and it will load up a Yes/No oracle.

 You can create custom tables defined in YAML files.
-See [example](examples/random-events.yaml).
+See [examples](examples).
 Pass the file path as an argument.

 ```sh
 oracle random-events.yaml